Share it

 Wear appropriate clothing for your first ski lesson

-The good news is that most rental shops offer new equipment each season.
+Most rental shops offer new equipment each season.
 So, instead of using the same skis over and over again, one of the benefits of renting is that you can find higher performance equipment as you improve your skills.

 First ski lesson- What to wear?